 Blockchain for Aerospace & Defence – Powerful Solution for Supply Chain

 Blockchain technology can address these challenges by providing a single source of truth—a shared, secure, and immutable record of A&D supply chain data.

 - With the manufacturer, shippers, carriers, and other intermediaries updating the supply chain blockchain, goods moving through the supply chain can be scanned at every step.
 This information gives A&D logistics teams the visibility into the accurate data they need to track goods and identify issues in real-time.

 - When a supply chain partner adds a record to the blockchain, it digitally signs the data using its private “key” —identifying who made the update.
 Once the data is added, it cannot be altered.

 Optimizing the supply chain with Blockchain for Aerospace & Defence

-- An aerospace and defence supply chain Blockchain is accessible only to supply chain partners unlike the public nature of the Bitcoin blockchain, where anyone can view transactions.
+- An aerospace and defence supply chain Blockchain is accessible only to supply chain partners, unlike the public nature of the Bitcoin blockchain, where anyone can view transactions.
 Furthermore, sensitive details such as the type of goods, geographic information, origin, and destination, can be encrypted and made visible only to relevant parties.

-- Because of the increased accuracy, completeness, and transparency of supply chain data on the blockchain, A&D organizations can properly take ownership for the movement of goods and can estimate inventories with a high degree of confidence—reducing inefficiencies and waste.
+- Because of the increased accuracy, completeness, and transparency of supply chain data on the blockchain, A&D organizations can properly take ownership of the movement of goods and can estimate inventories with a high degree of confidence—reducing inefficiencies and waste.

 Blockchain has the potential to significantly transform A&D supply chain networks.
-And aerospace and defense organizations don’t have to wait for a full transformation to get started.
-With the right expertise, they can pilot Blockchain-Based Solutions in parts of their operations and begin to realize the many potential benefits of Blockchain for Aerospace & Defence Supply Chain.
+And aerospace and defence organizations don’t have to wait for a full transformation to get started.
+With the right expertise, they can pilot Blockchain-Based Solutions in parts of their operations and begin to realize the many potential benefits of Blockchain for the Aerospace & Defence Supply Chain.